loginom/loginom-help-en-omegat/data/integration/export/database/new-table-design.md

 ## Settings

-The following data are set below:
+The following data is set below:
 * Table name is a unique table name in DB.
 * Table fields specifying the following parameters:
    * Table name in the [permissible format](../../../data/datasetfieldoptions.md).